Lost, and now found.

 Lost Faces of Humanity Foundation

-In this pursuit, our mission is to develop initiatives to alleviate the struggle of refugees through dedicated programs and empowerment.
+Our mission is to develop impactful initiatives that alleviate the challenges faced by refugees through direct support, sustainable programs, and long-term empowerment.

 Areas of Focus

 Women, Children, and Education: providing school supplies, backpacks, and uniforms.
-Basics: Blankets and clothing, and assistance in stabling their environment.
-Development and Infrastructure: farming, housing, and manufacturing.
+Basics: Blankets and clothing, and assistance in stabilizing their environment.
+Development and Infrastructure: Through sustainable farming, eco-friendly housing, and manufacturing in the community..

 Our Strategy